buildtesters/buildtest/docs/gettingstarted/query_test_report.rst

 relative or absolute path. buildtest will resolve path (absolute path) and find the appropriate tests that belong to the buildspec file.
 If file doesn't exist or is not found in cache it will raise an error.

-.. command-output:: buildtest report --filter buildspec=tutorials/python-hello.yml --format=name,id,state,buildspec
+.. command-output:: buildtest rt --filter buildspec=tutorials/python-hello.yml --format=name,id,state,buildspec

 Filter by test state (``--filter state``)